chentianran/chentianran.github.io/teaching/calc2/syllabus.markdown

 (TI-84 is recommended).
 The use of such calculators may be required for certain homework problems or in-class activities.
-However, all the quizzes and exams are designed so that no calculator will be needed.
+However, all in-class quizzes and exams are designed so that no calculator will be needed.
 Therefore calculators or any smart devices with Internet capabilities are not allowed on any of the quizzes and exams.

+### Daily reading tests

+After reading the textbook, you need to complete a short reading test through the Blackboard system.
+__No late submission will be accepted__.
+However, a missing reading test may be excused if valid reasons (military assignments, medical issues, family emergency, etc) and _proper documentation_ are provided _in advance_.
+Otherwise, a missing reading test receives a score of zero.
+It is recommended that you finish the reading test at least a few days before the due date.

+Each reading test allows multiple attempts.
+Please see the test descriptions on the Blackboard system for detail.

+### Concept tests

+You will complete short online tests on the Blackboard system that are designed to test your overall understanding of the subject.
+All concepts tests are due on the last day of classes, and __no late submission will be accepted__.
+However, it is strongly recommended that you complete them as early as possible.

-### Daily quizzes
+### In-class quizzes

-There will be a short quiz at the beginning of _every_ class meeting to test our understanding of the material discussed in the previous meeting.
+There will be a short quiz most of the weeks. our understanding of the material discussed in the previous meeting.
 __No makeup quiz will be offered__.
 However, a missing quiz may be excused if valid reasons